Digital Video requires planning ahead, including reserving equipment and creating a timeline.

 Students can use the Digital Media Lab's Mac DV station, which includes a console to capture video from mini DV tapes for university-related work.
 Other devices may be connected to this station to transfer video to a user's laptop.
 Please contact Jin Kim, Multimedia Development and Support Specialist, at email@example.com or (765) 658-1093 for assistance.

 Planning ahead when undertaking a digital video project helps ensure its success.
 We advise everyone to:

 - Start early.
-If the project is due the end of the semester, start early since semester's end is a popular deadline for many digital video projects, and others will want to reserve equipment and edit video at the same time.
+If the project is due at the end of the semester, start early since semester's end is a popular deadline for many digital video projects, and others will want to reserve equipment and edit video at the same time.
 Do not wait until the last minute.

 - Decide on the format.
-What format should final product be in?
+What format should the final product be in?
 This should be considered before filming begins to make sure the video recorded has the necessary quality.